 These devices are much larger and heavier than AEDs, making them less portable.

 Since they are more complex, these devices are always used by professionals and not laypeople.

-You might be familiar with the following manual defibrillator manufacturers and brands:
+Aside from Avive, you might be familiar with the following manual defibrillator manufacturers and brands:

 - Philips MRx

 - Philips RDT Tempus

 - Physio Control LIFEPAK 15

 - Physio Control LIFEPAK 20